kwonus/Quelle/Vanilla-Quelle.md

 ### I. Background

 Most modern search engines, provide a mechanism for searching via a text input box where the user is expected to type search terms.
 While primitive, this interface was pioneered by major web-search providers and represented an evolution from the far more complex interfaces that came earlier.
 When you search for multiple terms, however, there seems to be only one basic paradigm: “find every term”.
 The vast world of search is rife for a search-syntax that moves us past the ability to only search using basic search expressions.
-To this end, the Quelle specification put forward an open Human-Machine-Interface (HMI) that can be invoked within a command shell or even within a simple text input box on a web page.
+To this end, the Quelle specification is put forward an open Human-Machine-Interface (HMI) that can be invoked within a command shell or even within a simple text input box on a web page.
 The syntax fully supports basic Boolean operations such as AND, OR, and NOT.
 While great care has been taken to support the construction of complex queries, greater care has been taken to maintain a clear and concise syntax.

 Quelle, IPA: [kɛl], in French means "What? or Which?".
 As Quelle HMI is designed to obtain search-results from search-engines, this interrogative nature befits its name.
 An earlier interpreter, Clarity, served as inspiration for defining Quelle.
 You could think of the Quelle HMI as version 2 of the Clarity HMI specification.
 However, in order to create linguistic consistency in Quelle's Human-to-Machine command language, the resulting syntax varies so significantly from the baseline specification that a new name was the best way forward.
 Truly, Quelle HMI incorporates lessons learned after creating, implementing, and revising Clarity HMI for over a decade.